AFwcxx/so-auth/README.md

 | └── tool.js : Misc module (JSON string checker and http/https)
 |
 ├── private
-| └── * : Everything that resides here requires token to access.
+| └── * : Everything that resides here requires Token to access.
 |
 ├── public
 | └── * : Everything that resides here are for everyone to access